Rural Broadband Deals

 Satellite broadband

-Ofcom says that satellite broadband connections in the UK doubled in 2024, from 42,000 to 87,000.4 Most of these new customers were in rural areas, and a significant number were in places with no wired internet connection.
-You’ll need to get a satellite dish installed; the process is very similar to getting satellite TV.
-Satellite broadband is usually one of the most expensive ways to get your internet but it could be a game-changer if your wired connection is poor or non-existent.
+You’ll need to get a satellite dish installed before you can get online.
+Satellite broadband is usually one of the most expensive ways to get your internet, with equipment and installation fees to pay.
+But it could be a game-changer if your wired connection is poor or non-existent.

 Broadband on the 4G or 5G network